brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ### Importance of Primary Key

-I don't have a reliable `transaction_id` in the data. `transaction_commit_timestamp` is the nearest thing, but I can't rely on that alone.
-If transaction for two different orders happened to commit at the exact same time, or a transaction updated multiple rows, I'd only get one row out, which means I'd get the correct update for one order but miss the update for the other.
+If a transaction for two different orders happened to commit at the exact same time, or a transaction updated multiple rows, I'd only get one row out, which means I'd filter out some orders updates completely!

-Partitioning by the primary key for the table (`order_id` in this case) - as well mitigates that risk, now I'd need two transactions for the same order committing at the exact same time to have a problem.
-I don't see a simple way of getting a unique `transaction_id` out of DMS (`PreserveTransactions` alters the directory structure, so wouldn't be straightforward to use and would constrain other settings), so this seems like the best we can do.
+Partitioning by the primary key for the table (`order_id` in this case) as well as `transaction_commit_timestamp` mitigates that risk, now I'd need two transactions for the same order committing at the exact same time to have a problem - the kind of edgecase that's unlikely enough that we can probably accept the risk and not try to handle it.

 ### Implementing Disambiguation

-I think this logic is all about the order and CDC process rather than the promotions thing I'm doing.
+I think this logic is all about the application's database interaction logic and the CDC mechanism rather than the promotions usecase I'm working on.
 I'll add a view over the orders table to do this work and keep the complexity away from my promotions logic.

 ```sql title="Disambiguated order transactions view"
 CREATE OR REPLACE VIEW orders_disambiguated AS